 The heterosexual category includes persons who had heterosexual sex with an HIV-infected person, an injection drug user, or a person who has received blood products; and for females only, women with a history of heterosexual prostitution, multiple sex partners of the opposite sex, sexually transmitted disease, crack/cocaine use, heterosexual sex with a bisexual male, or unspecified probable heterosexual transmission.

 Perinatal transmission is a risk factor for infants who were infected during gestation, birth or postpartum through breastfeeding to an HIV-infected mother.

 Other transmission risks include hemophilia, receipt of transfusions or transplants, and non-perinatal risk in pediatric cases (<13 years).

 Persons with a risk that is unknown have no risk information reported by the provider or an expanded investigation has not been completed for them.

 This corresponds to a geographic area within New York City that is an aggregate of between 1 and 9 ZIP codes but that is smaller than a borough.
 UHF neighborhoods reflect catchment areas for certain healthcare facilities.
-(Table and map of UHF neighborhoods and corresponding ZIP codes)
+(Table and map of UHF neighborhoods and corresponding ZIP codes, PDF)